jofortier/trexr/README.md

 # trexr
-Exploring trees in R with lidR and treetop.
+Explore trees in R with various outputs, e.g. map, 3d, plots and stats.